-- Given k, the k-means algorithm is implemented in four steps: - Partition objects into k nonempty subsets - Compute seed points as the centroids of the clusters of the current partitioning (the centroid is the center, i.e., mean point, of the cluster) - Assign each object to the cluster with the nearest seed point - Go back to Step 2, stop when the assignment does not change
+- Given k, the k-means algorithm is implemented in four steps: - 1)Partition objects into k nonempty subsets - 2)Compute seed points as the centroids of the clusters of the current partitioning (the centroid is the center, i.e., mean point, of the cluster) - 3)Assign each object to the cluster with the nearest seed point

+4)Go back to Step 2, stop when the assignment does not change

-Comments on the K-MeansMethod
+Comments on the K-Means Method

-- Strength: Efficient: O(tkn), where n is # objects, k is # clusters, and t is # iterations.
-Normally, k, t << n. - Comparing: PAM: O(k(n-k)), CLARA: O(ks + k(n-k)) - Comment: Often terminates at a local optimal - Weakness - Applicable only to objects in a continuous n-dimensional space - Using the k-modes method for categorical data - In comparison, k-medoids can be applied to a wide range of data - Need to specify k, the number of clusters, in advance (there are ways to automatically determine the best k (see Hastie et al., 2009) - Sensitive to noisy data and outliers - Not suitable to discover clusters with non-convex shapes
+- Strength: Efficient: O(tkn), where - n is # objects, k is # clusters, and t is # iterations. - Normally, k, t << n. - Comparing: PAM: O(k(n-k)2), CLARA: O(ks2 + k(n-k)) - Weakness - Heuristc; often terminates at a local optimal - Applicable only to objects in a continuous n-dimensional space - Using the k-modes for categorical data - Using the k-medoids for a wider range of data - Need to give k, the number of clusters, as input (there are ways to guess meaningful k, see Hastie et al. 2009) - Sensitive to noisy data and outliers - Not suitable to discover clusters with non-convex shapes